gauravgupta90/Node.js-Socket/README.md

-Express-Mongoose-Angular Scafolded Demo Project
+Express-Mongoose-Angular Skeleton
 ================================================

-The purpose of this app is to show a new way to work with Express.js, Mongodb, Mongoose, Angular.js.
+The purpose of this app is to prepare a basic Skeleton for a node.js project and show a new way to work with Express.js, Mongodb, Mongoose, Angular.js.

+This gives a quick start for a node.js industrial project without worrying much on structure but focus more on business logic.

+It has only basic modules to start a new project from scratch and later add few advance module when needed.

+Now it's time to start coding...

+Happy Coding!

 ### Install an app